luizcosta2191/autorent-iac/README.md

 ---

-## License
+## 📄 License

-This is a fictional project created for Infrastructure as Code demonstration purposes.
+MIT — feel free to use, modify, and distribute.